Vivien-/hdfsAnalyser/README.md

 # hdfsAnalyser

-hdfsAnalyser is deprecated, use HDFSV
+hdfsAnalyser is deprecated and not maintained, use HDFSV